NavidK0/SimpleGraphQL-For-Unity/README.md

 # SimpleGraphQL For Unity
-SimpleGraphQL is just that -- a simple GraphQL client that doesn't have any user friendly interfaces and works with Unity.
+SimpleGraphQL is just that -- a simple GraphQL client that is mostly code based and works with Unity.

 ## Why and how?
-Frankly, all the existing solutions either don't work with Unity or are too complicated/don't support assembly definitions.
+Frankly, a lot of the existing solutions either don't work with Unity or are too complicated/don't support assembly definitions.

 Also, the world could use some more Unity-friendly GraphQL libraries.